zkoss/zkdoc/zk_component_ref/Jasperreport.md

 # Including Dependency

-ZK doesn't include jasperreports by default.
+{% include versionSince\| 9.6.0 %} ZK doesn't include jasperreports by default.
 If you need to use this component, you have to include the dependency manually like:

 ``` xml
 <dependency>